 I. Constitution

-A. The Noncommercial Users Constituency ("Constituency") of ICANN's Generic Name Supporting Organization (GNSO) participates as a member of the Non-Commercial Stakeholders Group (NCSG) according to Article X, Section 5 of the Bylaws of the Internet Corporation for Assigned Names and Numbers.
+A. The Noncommercial Users Constituency ("Constituency", NCUC) of ICANN's Generic Name Supporting Organization (GNSO) participates as a member of the Non-Commercial Stakeholders Group (NCSG) according to Article X, Section 5 of the Bylaws of the Internet Corporation for Assigned Names and Numbers (ICANN).

 B. The purposes of the Noncommercial Users Constituency are to represent the views and interests of those who engage in noncommercial speech and activity on the Internet.
 It is further created to provide a voice and representation in ICANN processes to non-profit organizations and individuals that serve non-commercial interests and provide services such as education, community organizing, promotion of the arts, public interest policy advocacy, children's welfare, religion, scientific research, human rights and the advancement of the Internet as a global communications system for all segments of society.